 What is the role of women in a misogynist narrative?
-In the early 2000s political violence came from jihadi terrorism now the main concern comes from white supremacist ideology.
+In the early 2000s, political violence came from jihadi terrorism, now the main concern comes from white supremacist ideology.
 TACTICS spoke with Ms Stephanie Fogget, Director of Global Communications at The Soufan Group currently researching gender narratives in far-right and white supremacy spaces online, to try and understand how women fit into this narrative.

-During the interview we talk about how violence victimises women hence making it important to understand that women have agency and that women who tend to participate in this space “are drawn for the same reasons as men, they are drawn there for individual reasons, so alienation an exclusion and they feel anger and frustration, they want to be a part of something that’s bigger than themselves, they join for social reasons they feel that them or their communities facing stigmatisation or marginalisation, political reasons, they have group dynamic reasons, they have all of these reasons for choosing to be there…, Foggett stresses. ”
+During the interview we talk about how violence victimises women hence making it important to understand that women have agency and that women who tend to participate in this space “are drawn for the same reasons as men, they are drawn there for individual reasons, so alienation an exclusion and they feel anger and frustration, they want to be a part of something that’s bigger than themselves, they join for social reasons they feel that them or their communities facing stigmatisation or marginalisation, political reasons, they have a group dynamic reasons, they have all of these reasons for choosing to be there…, Foggett stresses. ”

 To listen to the whole interview click on the link below:

 Image Black Lives Matter Demonstration by Orna Wachman from Pixabay